 2.6. (b) (In the event of a multi-centre Trial with competitive inclusion):

-Since the Trial provides for the competitive inclusion (competitive recruitment) of patients, the Institution is expected to include approximately with the limit of the maximum number of patients eligible for trial at the global level and the time limits provided by the Sponsor.
+Since the Trial provides for the competitive inclusion (competitive recruitment) of patients, the Institution is expected to include approximately ____ within the estimated date of ____ (insert the estimated date), with the limit of the maximum ____ number of patients eligible for trial at the global level and the time limits provided by the Sponsor.

 The planned period of inclusion is liable to change in light of developments at the international level.
 Upon reaching the total number of patients expected for the entire Trial, the inclusion of additional patients will be automatically closed, regardless of the number of patients included with the Institution.
 The parties acknowledge the informed consent given to patients before inclusion provides such a hypothesis.
 The Sponsor will send the appropriate and timely notice of the closure of the competitive inclusion.
 In the case of patients who have already given their consent to participate in the Trial, the inclusion in the Trial cannot take place without the prior permission of the Sponsor.